s2-streamstore/s2-verification/README.md

 - Each client will randomly choose between an append, read, and check-tail operation.
 - It is hard to predict how hard of a time Porcupine will have assembling a linear history.
 In general, the more clients, the harder it is to construct a history in a reasonable amount of time.

+There are three types of client behaviors that can be selected from, using the `workflow` argument in the CLI.

+#### `regular` (default)

+The concurrent clients will not use any concurrency primitives.
+All appends are expected to succeed, unless there is a loss of availability.

+#### `match-seq-num`

+Concurrent clients will all maintain a local guess of what the next expected sequence number is, updated whenever `tail` info is received (from a successful append, read, or check-tail op).
+This value will be used for a `matchSeqNum` guard on the subsequent append made by that client.

+All clients will be racing, in effect, so we expect to see many appends receiving definite failures (whenever the `matchSeqNum` condition cannot be satisfied).
+The more concurrent clients, the more apparent this race becomes.

+#### `fencing`

+Concurrent clients will attempt to set a fencing token, to a token unique to each client, whenever a client's operation counter % 100 == 0.
+Similar to above, this will result in a race, and we expect many definite append failures.

+The `setFencingToken` op will be guarded by a `matchSeqNum` to avoid a simple last-write-win situation.

+### Outputs

 If all goes well, you should see something like: `writer finished, path: "./data/records.1754354415.jsonl"`.
 This file contains your history.

 The log contains JSON objects (per line) with details about calls and returns.